deansallinen/deansallinen.github.io/src/markdown/mailroom.md

 })
 ```

-Rerun the test and voila!
+Rerun the test and... voila!
 3 passing tests.

-You can even verify in the browser by entering http://localhost:3000/api/v1/parcels/f34c6658-818b-11e8-adc0-fa7ae01bbebc and seeing our test data.
+You can even verify in the browser by entering http://localhost:3000/api/v1/parcels/f34c6658-818b-11e8-adc0-fa7ae01bbebc to see our test data.

 Now that the mailroom can access a single record, we need to be able to update that record.
 Let's write a test.
 Because sqlite doesn't return the inserted row as an object, it only returns the number of rows modified, we'll test that the number of modified rows is non-zero: